IP protection ratings (EN 60529)

 PMMA and fire requirements

 Standard PMMA (acrylic glass) is classified as HB (UL 94) and typically D-s1,d0 or E (EN 13501-1).
 It is not self-extinguishing and burns with a clean flame.
-For applications requiring higher fire ratings (hospitals, public transport, schools), specify fire-retardant PMMA (e.g., Plexiglas Resist, achieving B-s1,d0) or consider polycarbonate with FR additives.
+For applications requiring higher fire ratings (hospitals, public transport, schools), specify fire-retardant PMMA (e.g., Acrylicglas Resist, achieving B-s1,d0) or consider polycarbonate with FR additives.

 Food contact regulations